Adrien4193/CppTemplate/README.md

 }
 ```

-Example CMakeUserPresets.json to add custom paths in presets:
+Example CMakeUserPresets.json to add custom paths to Ninja and vcpkg in presets:

 ```json
 {